 “I can do it myself!”

+Yes, they can do Dance-play for themselves.
 Children are able to progressively do more things for themselves, so movement activities should encourage choice and individual expression.
 A range of stimulus material can allow your child to explore and develop new skills.

 For example, a basket with a range of lengths of fabric, in different textures, can initiate many creative movement activities.
 This age group begins to understand symbolism and will readily see a scarf as being the wind or a slithering snake.